Cily History, Family Crest & Coats of Arms

 Early Origins of the Cily family

 The surname Cily was first found in Devon where they were granted lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.
 They were Lords of the manor of Rackenford, and were conjecturally descended from Jocelyn who held the lands at the time of the taking of the Domesday Book in 1086 A.D. from Baldwin, the Sheriff.
 The family may have originated in Cornwall as in "John Silly, gentleman of St. Wenn, altered his name from Ceely to Silly."
 No dates were given with the previous quote.
+However, we did find another note about the family in the parish of Helland, Cornwall.
+"Another barton called Kernick, which was for some time the residence of a family called Silly, became the property of Sir John Morshead."

 One of the earliest records of the name was Henry de Sully (or Soilli) (died 1195), was a medieval monk, prior of Bermondsey Abbey in 1186, Bishop of Worcester (1193-1195) and Abbot of Glastonbury.